OWASP/www-chapter-doha/index.md

 ### OWASP Doha

 Welcome to the Doha chapter homepage.
-The chapter board is <a href="mailto:javed.khan@owasp.org">Javed Khan</a>, <a href="mailto:gagan.jattana@owasp.org">Gagan Jattana</a>, <a href="mailto:sheik.fareed@owasp.org">Sheik Fareed</a> and TBA.
+The chapter board is <a href="mailto:javed.khan@owasp.org">Javed Khan</a>, <a href="mailto:gagan.jattana@owasp.org">Gagan Jattana</a>, <a href="mailto:sheik.fareed@owasp.org">Sheik Fareed</a> and <a href="mailto:nadeem710@gmail.com">Nadeem Khan.

 Follow chapter news on [Twitter](https://twitter.com/DohaOwasp) | [Meetup.com](https://www.meetup.com/OWASP-Doha-Chapter)

-### Upcoming Meetings

-TBA.

-{% include chapter_events.html group=page.meetup-group %}

-TBA

 ### Speaking at OWASP Doha Chapter Events

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Doha Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail:
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Doha Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders.

-`javed.khan (at) owasp.org`